The First Proven Performance Guarantees for the Non-Dominated Sorting Genetic Algorithm II (NSGA-II) on a Combinatorial Optimization Problem: Preliminaries: Basic Notation

 \begin{definition}[Pareto optimality] $s \in S$ is called \emph{Pareto optimal} if there is no search point $s' \in S$ that strictly dominates $s$.
 The set of all Pareto optimal search points $\Spareto$ is called the Pareto set. $F = f(\Spareto)$ is the set of all Pareto optimal objective vectors and is called the Pareto front. \end{definition}

 The goal is to find for each $q \in F$ of the considered objective function $f$ an object $s \in \Spareto$ with $f(s) = q$.
 From now on, as in \cite{Neumann07}, we denote by \convF the lower-left part of the convex hull of $F$.
-The reader may find an illustration of \convF in appendix of the Arvix version of the paper. \begin{definition}[Extremal points]
+The reader may find an illustration of \convF in appendix of the Arvix version of the paper.